davidgasquez/talks/data.md

-# Data Science in Realily
+# Practical Data Science

-A talk to share my failures, learnings, and hopes for the data space.
+A talk to share some realities, failures and learnings in the data science space.

 ## Motivation